kzys/blog/en/content/post/2019/checked-exceptions.md

 > In general, checked exceptions work well on small scales, but can become troublesome as applications grow and become more complex.

-In v1 SDK, [the section had links to a few references](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-exceptions.html), including Anders Hejlsberg's interview in 2003.
+In v1 SDK, [the section had links to three references](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-exceptions.html), including Anders Hejlsberg's interview in 2003.
+This would be handy when you need to convince someone regarding exceptions.